uschpc/workshop-data/src/index.md

 ```

 - Add the `--remove-files` option to also delete the files
-- To list contents of an archive file, use the `-t` option
+- To list contents of an archive file, use the `-t` option:

 ```
 tar -tvf project.tar